ibm-cloud-architecture/dba-gitops-catalog/README.md

 The installation of the Cloud Pak for Business Automation operator will also install dependent ones.

+Read this [important note](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=deployment-capabilities-starter-deployments) on reelationship between capabilities and operators.

+Depending on the selected capabilities, the needed components of the foundation are installed.
+The final custom resource file combines capabilities and components from one or more capabilities.

+A deployment of the Cloud Pak custom resource also includes an instance of IBM Automation foundation and the IBM Cloud Pak foundational services.
+Depending on the capabilities that you select, the dependency operators create the service instances.

 ### Common services

 Installing most of those operators will create Foundational service instances like in the following figure:

 ![](./docs/images/Foundational_Services_on_OCP.png)

 (src for this diagram: [docs/diagrams/Foundational_Services_on_OCP.drawio](./docs/diagrams/Foundational_Services_on_OCP.drawio))

 ### BAW example